whiteyhat/Games/The Legend of Satoshi/README.md

 * In-game events with different outcomes

 ## Credits:
-This game is forked from from [A dark room](https://github.com/doublespeakgames/adarkroom) by [Double Speak Games](http://www.doublespeakgames.com/)
+This game is forked from [A dark room](https://github.com/doublespeakgames/adarkroom) by [Double Speak Games](http://www.doublespeakgames.com/)